Hubertus Strughold

-Hubertus Strughold (June 15, 1898 – September 25, 1986) was a German-born physiologist, war criminal, and prominent medical researcher.
-Beginning in 1935 he served as chief of aeromedical research for Hermann Göring's Ministry of Aviation, holding this position throughout World War II.
+Hubertus Strughold (June 15, 1898 – September 25, 1986) was a German-born physiologist and medical researcher.
+Beginning in 1935 he served as chief of aeromedical research for Hermann Göring's Ministry of Aviation and later held the same position with the German Luftwaffe throughout World War II.
 In 1947 he was brought to the United States as part of Operation Paperclip and went on to serve in a number of high-level scientific posts with the US Air Force and NASA.

-For his role in pioneering the study of the physical and psychological effects of manned spaceflight he became known as "The Father of Space Medicine".
-Following his death, Strughold's activities in Germany during World War II came under greater scrutiny in the media and allegations surrounding his involvement in Nazi-era human experimentation greatly damaged his legacy.
+For his role in pioneering the study of the physical and psychological effects of crewed spaceflight he became known as "The Father of Space Medicine".
+Following his death, Strughold's activities in Germany during World War II came under greater scrutiny in the media and evidence of his involvement in Nazi-era human experimentation greatly damaged his legacy.

 Biography

 Early life and academic career

-Strughold was born in the town of Westtünnen-im-Hamm, in the Prussian province of Westphalia, on 15 June 1898.
-After completeing Gymnasium in 1918, Strughold studied medicine and the natural sciences at the Ludwig Maximilian University of Munich and the Georg August University of Göttingen, earning his doctorate (Dr. phil.) in 1922.
-He went on to obtain his medical degree (Dr. med.) from the University of Münster the following year and completed his habilitation (Dr. med. habil.) at the Julius Maximilian University of Würzburg in 1927.
-Strughold continued working at the University of Würzburg where he served as a research assistant to the renowned physiologist Dr. Maximilian von Frey while pursuing a career as a professor of physiology.
+Strughold was born in the town of Westtünnen-im-Hamm, in the Prussian province of Westphalia, on June 15, 1898.
+Strughold was the son of the elementary school principal Ferdinand Strughold (died: 1912) and his wife Anna, née Tillmann (1861–1931).
+After completing his studies at the Gymnasium Hammonensein in 1918, Strughold studied medicine and the natural sciences at the Georg August University of Göttingen, the Ludwig Maximilian University of Munich and the Westfälische Wilhelms University of Münster, where he earned his doctorate (Dr. phil.) in 1922.
+He obtained his medical degree (Dr. med. et phil.) from the Julius Maximilian University of Würzburg the following year.
+While continuing his studies at Würzburg, Strughold served as a research assistant to the eminent physiologist Dr. Maximilian von Frey and later to Dr. Paul Hoffmann at the Albert Ludwig University of Freiburg, completing his habilitation (Dr. med. habil.) in 1927.

-During this time Strughold's attention was increasingly drawn to the emerging science of aviation medicine and he collaborated with the famed World War I pilot Robert Ritter von Greim to study the effects of high-altitude flight on human biology.
-In 1928 Strughold traveled to the United States on a year-long research fellowship from the Rockefeller Foundation.
-He would tour the medical laboratories at Harvard, Columbia and the Mayo Clinic and also conducted specialized research on aviation medicine and human physiology at Western Reserve University and the University of Chicago.
-Strughold returned to Germany the following year and accepted a teaching position at the Würzburg Physiological Institute, eventually becoming a full professor in 1931.
+After being named an associate professor of Physiology at Würzburg, Strughold's attention was increasingly drawn to the emerging science of aviation medicine and he collaborated with the famed World War I pilot Robert Ritter von Greim to study the effects of high-altitude flight on human biology.
+In 1928 Strughold traveled to the United States as part of a two year research fellowship sponsored by the Rockefeller Foundation.
+He would tour the medical laboratories at Harvard, Columbia and the Mayo Clinic and also conducted specialized medical research under Professors Carl J. Wiggers at Western Reserve University and Anton Julius Carlson at the University of Chicago.
+Strughold returned to Germany in late-1929 and resumed teaching at the Würzburg Physiological Institute, eventually becoming a full professor in March 1933.